MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

 - `var request = new LoginWithCustomIDRequest { CustomId = "GettingStartedGuide", CreateAccount = true };`
   - Most PlayFab API methods require input parameters, and those input parameters are packed into a request object.
   - Every API method requires a unique request object, with a mix of optional and mandatory parameters
-    - For `LoginWithCustomIDRequest`, there is a mandatory parameter of CustomId, which uniquely identifies a player and CreateAccount, which allows the creation of a new account with this call.
+    - For `LoginWithCustomIDRequest`, there is a mandatory parameter of `CustomId`, which uniquely identifies a player and `CreateAccount`, which allows the creation of a new account with this call.
   - For login, most developers will want to use a more appropriate login method.
     - See the [PlayFab Login documentation](xref:titleid.playfabapi.com.client.authentication) for a list of all login methods, and input parameters.
 Common choices are:
       - [LoginWithAndroidDeviceID](xref:titleid.playfabapi.com.client.authentication.loginwithandroiddeviceid)